khulnasoft/integrations-core/cloud_foundry_api/README.md

 ### Installation

-The Cloud Foundry API check is included in the [Datadog Agent][3] package.
+The Cloud Foundry API check is included in the [Khulnasoft Agent][3] package.
 No additional installation is needed on your server.

 ### Configuration